ICANN Nominating Committee (NomCom) Operating Procedures

 - External Communications and Relations

-- Criteria for Selection for ICANN Directors, PTI Directors GNSO Council Members, ALAC Members, and ccNSO Council Members
+- Criteria for Selection for ICANN Directors, PTI Directors, ALAC Members, ccNSO Council Members, and GNSO Council Members

-- Eligibility Factors for ICANN Directors, PTI Directors, GNSO Council Members, ALAC Members, ccNSO Council Members
+- Eligibility Factors for ICANN Directors, PTI Directors, ALAC Members, ccNSO Council Members, and GNSO Council Members

 - Review and Evaluation of Candidates

-Considerable care has been taken in developing the NomCom Operating Procedures (Procedures).
-In setting and publicizing its Procedures, the NomCom reserves the right to modify them in the course of its work in order to ensure efficiency and effectiveness in fulfilling its responsibilities.
-If the NomCom concludes that modification of these Procedures is necessary, the NomCom will post the changes on the NomCom web page.
+Considerable care has been taken in developing the NomCom procedures.
+In setting and publicizing its procedures, the NomCom reserves the right to modify them in the course of its work in order to ensure efficiency and effectiveness in fulfilling its responsibilities.
+If the NomCom of concludes that modification of these procedures is necessary, the NomCom will post the changes on the NomCom web page.

-Notwithstanding their being a delegate of their sending Organization, Group or Committee, members of the NomCom have an obligation to act independently and in the larger public interest and not act as representatives of, or lobby or advance the interest of, any particular Organization, Group or Committee, in particular with respect to the assessment and selection of Candidates.
+Delegates of the Nominating Committee have an obligation to act independently and in the larger public interest and not act as representatives of, nor lobby or advance the interest of any particular organization, group, or committee, in particular with respect to the assessment and selection of candidates.

-NomCom members are expected to engage in outreach, recruitment, and information gathering; to read the submitted and gathered information about each Candidate under consideration; to participate in both deliberations about individual Candidates and construction of slates of Candidates that will fulfill the requirements for each of the ICANN bodies for which the NomCom selects leadership members; to participate in NomCom teleconferences; to work diligently with NomCom colleagues toward an overall consensus on the best possible group of Candidates to be selected; and to adhere to the Participation Agreement.
+NomCom delegates are expected to engage in outreach, recruitment, and information gathering; to read the submitted and gathered information about each candidate under consideration; to participate in both deliberations about individual candidates and construction of slates of candidates that will fulfill the requirements for each of the leadership bodies for which the NomCom selects delegates; to participate in NomCom teleconferences; to work diligently with NomCom colleagues toward an overall consensus on the best possible group of candidates to be selected; and to adhere to the Code of Conduct.

 Vacancies that may occur in the NomCom may be filled for the remainder of the term by the same means through which the position was initially filled.
-In the event that a NomCom member is removed for any reason, he/she is obligated to delete all NomCom-related material.
-In the event that a member of the ICANN organization staff supporting the NomCom is removed for any reason, he/she is obligated to arrange for secure transfer of all NomCom-related material to a NomCom designated person, and then to delete all NomCom-related material from his/her own records in any form.
+In the event that a NomCom delegate is removed for any reason, he or she is obligated to delete all NomCom-related material.
+In the event that a member of NomCom Support is removed for any reason, he or she is obligated to arrange for secure transfer of all NomCom-related material to a NomCom designated person, and then to delete all NomCom-related material from his or her own records in any form.

-Where a NomCom member is in breach of:
+Where a NomCom delegate is in breach of:

 - 3.1.
-The Participation Agreement for not properly dealing with a Conflict of Interest by failing to report it appropriately or failing to abide by the decision of the Conflicts of Interest Sub-Committee;
+The Code of Conduct in terms of not dealing with the Conflict of Interest by failing to report it appropriately or abide by the decision of the Conflicts of Interest Subcommittee;

 - 3.2.
 Any requirement related to handling of Sensitive Information or Confidentiality;

 - 3.3.
-The Participation Agreement by furthering or attempting to further the interests or goals other than those that are the obligation of the NomCom with respect to any Candidate(s) (such as the obligation not to promote the interests of any Advisory Committee (AC) or Supporting Organization (SO), or other group, over that of the NomCom's objective assessment and selection of Candidates as required by the ICANN Bylaws, the Participation Agreement and these Procedures); or
+The Code of Conduct by acting in a manner that attempts to further the interests or goals of an interest other than those that are the obligation of the NomCom with respect to any candidate(s) (such as to promote the interests of any SO/AC or other group over that of the NomCom's purely objective assessment and selection of candidates as required by the ICANN Bylaws, the Code of Conduct and these Procedures); or

 - 3.4.
-The ICANN Bylaws, the Participation Agreement, these Procedures, any obligations agreed to by the member or any applicable rule or legal requirement, following notice to the NomCom member and, if selected by an SO constituency or AC, following notice to that SO constituency or AC, that NomCom member may be removed by a majority vote of all NomCom members entitled to vote.
-In such a scenario, the member who is the subject of the removal action shall not be entitled to vote on such an action or be counted as a voting member of the NomCom when calculating the required majority vote.
-Each vote to remove a NomCom member shall be a separate vote on the sole question of the removal of that particular member.
+The ICANN Bylaws, the Code of Conduct, these Procedures, any obligations agreed to by the delegate or any applicable rule or legal requirement, that NomCom delegate may be removed following notice to the delegate and, if selected by a Supporting Organization constituency or Advisory Committee, after notice to that Supporting Organization constituency or Advisory Committee, by a majority vote of all NomCom delegates entitled to vote.
+In such a scenario, the delegate who is the subject of the removal action shall not be entitled to vote on such an action or be counted as a voting delegate of the NomCom when calculating the required majority vote.
+Each vote to remove a NomCom delegate shall be a separate vote on the sole question of the removal of that particular delegate.

-In the event that an allegation is made to the NomCom Chair or Chair-Elect about a member of the NomCom having breached the NomCom Participation Agreement, the rules of confidentiality set out in the ICANN Bylaws, ICANN's Expected Standards of Behavior or these Procedures, the NomCom member alleged to have breached any of the above shall be privately notified of the allegation and asked for an explanation/response.
+In the event that a formal allegation is made to the NomCom Chair or Chair-Elect about a delegate of the NomCom having breached the NomCom Code of Conduct, the rules of confidentiality set out in the ICANN Bylaws, ICANN Expected Standards of Behavior or these Procedures, the delegate alleged to have breached the rules shall be privately notified of the allegation and asked for an explanation and response.

-- If NomCom leadership and the person alleging the breach(es) are satisfied with the explanation then the matter shall be considered concluded.
+- If leadership and the person alleging the breach(es) are satisfied with the explanation, then the matter shall be considered concluded.

-- The NomCom Conflicts Committee shall write up a full report of its work in addressing the allegation(s) and provide that report to NomCom leadership for distribution to the whole NomCom for review.
+- The Conflicts Committee shall write up a full report of its work and provide same to leadership for distribution to the whole NomCom for review.

-A member of the ICANN organization staff supporting the NomCom may be removed by the Chair of the NomCom, following notice to the ICANN President and CEO.
+A member of NomCom Support may be removed by the Chair of the NomCom, following notice to the ICANN President and CEO.

 Handling of Sensitive Information

 Any information that relates to an individual and can be used to identify the individual by name or can be used in context with other information to lead to identifying such person will be marked "Confidential: NomCom Sensitive" whether the information is in physical or electronic form.
-A designation that anonymizes a Candidate's identifying information, with a number or in another commonly accepted manner, will not be considered NomCom Sensitive.
-However, any "Key List" that connects a Candidate's name to an anonymized designation will be considered NomCom Sensitive.
+A designation that anonymizes a candidate's identifying information, with a number or in another commonly accepted manner, will not be considered NomCom Sensitive.
+However, any key list that relates a candidate's name to such a designation will be considered NomCom Sensitive.

-NomCom members agree to keep all NomCom Sensitive information confidential.
+NomCom delegates agree to keep all NomCom Sensitive information confidential.

-Access to NomCom Sensitive information shall be restricted only to NomCom members and ICANN organization staff supporting the NomCom who have signed the NomCom Participation Agreement.
-NomCom members' confidentiality obligations shall be continuing and will survive a member's resignation or termination from the NomCom.
+Access to NomCom Sensitive information shall be restricted only to NomCom delegates and NomCom Support who have signed the NomCom Code of Conduct.
+NomCom delegates' confidentiality obligations shall be continuing and will survive a delegate's resignation or termination.

-NomCom members agree to take all reasonable steps to dispose of any NomCom Sensitive information in their possession, custody or control after the conclusion of the NomCom deliberations each year.
+NomCom delegates agree to take all reasonable steps to dispose of any NomCom Sensitive information in their possession, custody, or control after the conclusion of the NomCom deliberations each year.

 Internal Communications and Relations